 "Let’s hope that they did not have a full tank like us, otherwise there would be trouble".

-Michael looks at Ralf, who is sitting beside him, and continues to smile.
-He has a happy face and seems to really like this family fight.
-Like it was the case in Canada two weeks prior, the two Schumacher siblings will start ahead of everyone.
+Ralf is sitting beside Michael, who is continuing to smile.
+The Williams driver has a happy face and seems to really like this family fight.
+Like it was the case in Canada, the two Schumacher siblings will start ahead of everyone.
 How will it go?

 "I think that it will go great, we are brothers, we are intelligent enough to be fair to each other.
 Everything will be fine, just like in Canada".

 "I do not expect to see a repeat of Canada tomorrow, our tyres are very good and consistent here.
 I think we have the better tyre for the weekend but we have to see what happens.
 I do not think that it will happen again.
 Our cars look very good here and we should be in good shape for the race.
 Through the weekend, we focused all our time on the race pace.
 I do not think he will win the race as he could have problems with the tyres.
 In Canada we only did a one-stop and it decided the race for him.
 Instead, now we will do two-stops.
 I would not rule out doing a three-stops race.
 The strategy will be flexible".